We provide specialist clinical care, primary care and prescribing services for those in the community that require support.

 This reduced offending brings respite to local shopkeepers and residents, hope for patients and their families as well as savings to police, ambulance and other public services.

 As progress is made and lives stabilised, patients are able to reduce their dosage without falling back onto street heroin.
-Once clean of opioids they can return to society or engage with other rehabilitation services such as recovery connections.
+Once free of the need for opioids they can return to society or engage with other rehabilitation services such as recovery connections.

 The programme was initially set up in 2019 through funding provided by Police and Crime Commissioner Barry Coppinger, Durham Tees Valley Community Rehabilitation Company, Tees and Wear Prisons Group in conjunction with resources provided by South Tees Public Health Foundations Medical Practice.